Wealth Minerals (CVE:WML) Trading Down 17.6% – What’s Next?

-Shares of Wealth Minerals Ltd. (CVE:WML – Get Free Report) traded down 17.6% during mid-day trading on Wednesday .
+Wealth Minerals Ltd. (CVE:WML – Get Free Report) shares traded down 17.6% during trading on Thursday .
 The stock traded as low as C$0.07 and last traded at C$0.07.
-133,635 shares were traded during trading, a decline of 12% from the average session volume of 152,690 shares.
+133,635 shares traded hands during mid-day trading, a decline of 12% from the average session volume of 152,690 shares.
 The stock had previously closed at C$0.09.

 Wealth Minerals Trading Down 17.6%